-Is it worth it, then to add protein powder to coffee?
-Personally, I don't think it is.
-I would much rather have a high protein muffin or protein cookies for breakfast and add creamy oat milk to my morning cup of coffee.
+If these options aren't resonating with you, perhaps you'd rather have a high protein muffin or protein cookies for breakfast with your morning cup of coffee.
 This can still support weight loss, bodybuilding, and general fitness goals.

 Advice you'll find on other sites